 The CPI, in consultation with each student, develops individualized clinical training plans.
 Although the main element in developing the training plan is the student's career interest, it also involves monitoring academic progress and program requirements (including courses and thesis research progress).
 The Clinical Program works actively with students to ensure appropriate workload balance to promote timely completion of clinical training, program requirements, and the thesis.
-Given that internship/residency settings have the general expectation that the thesis be functionally completed prior to internship/residency, this dimension receives considerable attention in coordination and planning activities in all years of a student's progression through the Clinical Program (see Program Sequence for Student:
+Given that internship/residency settings have the general expectation that the thesis be functionally completed prior to internship/residency, this dimension receives considerable attention in coordination and planning activities in all years of a student's progression through the Clinical Program (see Program Sequence for Students: Admission prior to 2020 or Admission in Fall 2020 or later)